lizmat/articles/5to6-signatures.md

     $foo      # positional parameter, receives in $foo :$bar     # named parameter "bar", receives in $bar

-If want to catch *any* (other) named parameters, you can catch them with a so-called "slurpy hash".
+If want to catch *any* (other) named parameters, you can use a so-called "slurpy hash".
 Just like the "slurpy array", this is indicated by an asterisk prefixing a hash:

     sub slurp-nameds(*%nameds) {
         say "Received: " ~ join ", ", sort keys %nameds;